leekwunfung817/ComputerVision-technique-ObjectRegister/README.md

 Function list
 <pre>
-1. Capture the moving object which is able to see.
+1. Capture the moving object which is able to see, will skip the remarked irrelevant area.
 2. Simulate the object's movement with timestamp after the object was captured.
 3. Simulate a map to display the location of the captured objects.
 </pre>